nojan1/sim6502/README.md

 You can clear all breakpoints with the proc.ClearBreakpoints() method

 ## Interrupts
-There are three types of hardware interrupt (plus of cause the BRK opcode)
+There are three types of hardware interrupt (plus of course the BRK opcode)

 ### IRQ
 IRQs are driven by a (simulated) I/O line.
 When this line is asserted (technically pulled low), an IRQ will be entered unless the processor I flag is set.
 The IRQ routine who's address is programmed at the IRQ system vector will be entered and typically ends with an RTI instruction.